shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 She examined the gears, levers, and plates.
 None of them moved freely at all.

+She wiped a smudge of dirt of a gear.
 "Looks like we got some work to do."

 "Yes, you do."

 Ersie turned around.
-"Oh, hi Wryonin."
+"Oh!
+Hi, Wryonin."
 She hid her rags.

 "You ready to come to training?"
 He stepped into the room.

 Ersie turned back to her work.
 "Um, yes, just gotta finish something up here real quick."
 She turned her head back to him.
 "I'll catch up."

 Wryonin side-eyed her.
-"Ok, don't dwaddle too long."
+"Ok, don't dawdle too long."

 "Don't worry."

 "Ok."
 Wryonin left.

 "See you soon."
+She waved goodbye.

-Ersie reached up to a shelf and pulled out some supplies: oily rags, bottles of oil, and goggles.
+As soon as her brother was out of line of sight, Ersie reached up to a shelf and pulled out some supplies: oily rags, bottles of oil, and goggles.
 "I should have time to do just a *light* cleaning before heading off."

 She wasted no time clearing a spot on a crowded counter and setting the boots there.
-She blew the dust off the table with an effortful whistle.
+She blew the dust off the table with a big breath.
 She hummed a tune as she set the boots on center stage and got to work.
-She took a bucket of water and wetted a rag to wipe off all the dirt.
+Wetting a rag in a fresh bucket of water, she wiped off all the dirt.
 She carefully oiled the tiny moving pieces and polished the metalwork.
 It wasn't long before she got the boots looking decent, but the sun did move a noticeable amount during the process.

 SLAM!

-Ersie jolted out of her flow state to turn to whoever just opened the door.
-"Hi Mudrich."
+Ersie jolted out of her flow state and whipped around.
+Mudrich stood in the doorway.
+"Oh!
+Hi, Mudrich."

 "Ersie!
 Ersie!"
 Mudrich burst in, tail wagging.
 She bounced up to Ersie and hugged her.

 "Muddy!
 I'm dirty!"
+Ersie pushed her sister away.

 Mudrich pulled her hands off her and looked at them.
-They had little oil splotches all over.
+They had little oil splotches all over from where she touched Ersie’s fur.
 She shrugged.
 "What's the big deal?"

 Ersie giggled.
 "Of course *you* wouldn't mind."

 "Nope!
 Not me!
 But hey Ersie!
 Ersie!"
-Mudrich bounced up and down.
-Her chest floof jiggled.
+Mudrich bounced up and down, jostling her fur excitedly.
 Her wagging tail knocked an empty can over.

 "What?
 What?"
 Ersie set down her tools.